 Dwelling units may be transferred between Planning Units within the same Planning Area.
-If a property owner submits an entitlement application for a Planning Unit for a density which is greater or less than the average gross density for the Planning Unit, then a transfer of density between Planning Units will be necessary.
+If a property owner submits an entitlement application for a Planning Unit for a density which is greater or less than the average gross density for the Planning Unit, then a transfer of density between Planning Units will be necessary, except for projects with the Affordable Housing Overlay as specified in Section III.D.6 of this Specific Plan.
 The subject application must include:

-- 1) a plan showing both the existing and proposed allocation of dwelling units within all Planning Units affected by the transfer, and - 2) the written concurrence of all property owners affected by the proposed transfer.
+- a) a plan showing both the existing and proposed allocation of dwelling units within all Planning Units affected by the transfer, and - b) the written concurrence of all property owners affected by the proposed transfer.